Applying to the MAS-IA Program

 - other relevant international experience considered on a case-by-case basis

 Application to the program requires the submission of the materials listed below.
 It is the responsibility of the applicant to ensure that all materials are received by the deadline.
-All materials, except official academic transcript(s), can be submitted through the UC San Diego graduate online application website.
+All materials, except official academic transcript(s), can be submitted through the UC San Diego graduate online application system.

 Upload a PDF version of your current professional résumé or curriculum vitae.